 Total Variable Costs (TVC): the total $ amount of variable costs for your business

-Total revenue: total $ amount of income generated
+Total revenue: the total $ amount of income generated

-Average Revenue Per Guest (ARG): Total $ revenue ÷ # of guests
+Average Revenue Per Guest (ARG): the total $ revenue ÷ # of guests

 Variable Cost Per Guest (VCG): TVC ÷ # of guests

-Total Sales: Total $ amount of revenue generated through sales
+Total Sales: the total $ amount of revenue generated through sales

 You can get this data through an inventory management system, or with some elbow grease and some good ol’ fashioned bookkeeping.
 No matter what method you choose, when you have all the data you need, it’s time to crunch some numbers.